george-gca/ai_conferences_info/README.md

 # AI Conferences Info

 Papers' informations from top AI conferences.
+[Here you can visualize](https://flatgithub.com/george-gca/ai_conferences_info/) the information contained in this repo.

 Currently it contains information from the given conferences: